5 Creative Interview Questions to Ask Job Applicants

 Creative interview questions you can use

 Leaders such as Elon Musk, Reid Hoffman and Jeff Bezos often like to ask out-of-the-box interview questions during job interviews, because these questions allow them to see how applicants work out problems in real time.
-They can see how someone's mind works and learn something during the interview that they can't get from a resume or a reference.
+They can see how someone's mind works and learn something during the interview that they can't get from a résumé or reference.

 Start the slideshow to see five out-of-the box job interview questions asked by massively successful entrepreneurs who have built incredible teams.
-They might seem weird, but they just might work.
+They might seem weird, but they also just might work.

 How many times have you taken LSD?